-The IRS certainly focuses on policing cross border transactions.
+- The IRS certainly focuses on policing cross border transactions.
 Although changes to the international tax rules introduced by the TCJA are expected to reduce taxpayers' need for complex repatriation planning, the IRS is expected to continue to expend resources to police cross border transactions.

-One of the primary ways through which Treasury and the IRS have policed and shut down certain transactions is by issuing Notices announcing forthcoming regulations, or simply by issuing new regulations.
+A proposal in the Green Book would provide more than \$79 billion of additional funding for the IRS over the 10-year budget window to expand and improve its enforcement functions (much of which would go towards policing cross border transactions). - One of the primary ways through which Treasury and the IRS have policed and shut down certain transactions is by issuing Notices announcing forthcoming regulations, or simply by issuing new regulations.
 Perhaps the best example in recent years of such practice is how Treasury and the IRS have addressed inversion transactions.
-Congress enacted Section 7874 (assessing a corporate-level tax on inversion transactions) in 2004.
-Treasury and the IRS issued several sets of regulations and Notices addressing specific transactions used by taxpayers either to effectuate an inversion transaction or to reap the benefits of an inversion transaction (e.g., by removing foreign subsidiaries "out-from-under" their U.S. parents).
+Congress enacted Section 7874 (assessing a corporatelevel tax on inversion transactions) in 2004.
+Treasury and the IRS issued several sets of regulations and Notices addressing specific transactions used by taxpayers either to effectuate an inversion transaction or to reap the benefits of an inversion transaction (e.g., by removing foreign subsidiaries "out-fromunder" their U.S. parents).
 These enforcement actions culminated in 2016, when Treasury and the IRS issued a comprehensive set of proposed regulations aimed at preventing inversion transactions; the regulations were finalized with few changes in 2018.
-In 2016, on the same day as the proposed inversion regulations, Treasury and the IRS also issued expansive proposed regulations under Section 385 of the Code, addressing debt-equity classification and "earnings-stripping."
-These proposed regulations were significantly curtailed when they were finalized later in 2016, and portions of the regulations have since been withdrawn, due in part to a lessened concern about earnings-stripping following the amendment of Section 163(j) of the Code (the thin-capitalization rules) under the TCJA.
+In 2016, on the same day as the proposed inversion regulations, Treasury and the IRS also issued expansive proposed regulations under Section 385, addressing debt-equity classification and "earnings-stripping."
+These proposed regulations were significantly curtailed when they were finalized later in 2016, and portions of the regulations have since been withdrawn, due in part to a lessened concern about earnings-stripping following the amendment of Section 163(j) (the thin-capitalization rules) under the TCJA.

-The IRS also polices cross border transactions through the court system.
+- The IRS also polices cross border transactions through the court system.
 In recent years, the IRS has been involved in several transfer pricing cases, primarily focusing on the transfer of intangible assets to foreign affiliates in low- or no-tax jurisdictions.

-As discussed above, the TCJA introduced substantial changes to the U.S. international tax rules under the Code.
-The combination of the transition tax of Section 965 of the Code and the participation exemption for dividends received by a U.S. corporation from certain foreign subsidiaries under Section 245A of the Code, are expected to reduce the need for complicated repatriation planning, an area the IRS had addressed by issuing Notices and through litigation.
-However, the new Base Erosion and Anti-abuse Tax ("BEAT") under Section 59A of the Code and the anti-hybrid provisions of Section 267A of the Code are expected to create new fronts for the IRS to challenge taxpayer positions.
-Treasury and the IRS finalized regulations under Section 59A in 2019 and under Section 267A in 2020.
+Recently, the IRS won a transfer pricing case against a U.S. multinational company resulting in a \$9 billion increase to the multinational company's income for the tax years in question; the case is currently under appeal. - As discussed above, the TCIA introduced substantial changes to the U.S. international tax rules under the Code.
+The combination of the transition tax of Section 965 and the participation exemption for dividends received by a U.S. corporation from certain foreign subsidiaries under Section 245A, are expected to reduce the need for complicated repatriation planning, an area the IRS had addressed by issuing Notices and through litigation.
+However, the new Base Erosion and Anti-abuse Tax ("BEAT") under Section 59A and the anti-hybrid provisions of Section 267A have created new fronts for the IRS to challenge taxpayer positions.
+Additionally, the Green Book includes several proposals targeting cross-border transactions, including a provision that would replace the BEAT with the Stopping Harmful Inversions and Ending Low-Tax Developments ("SHIELD") tax (disallowing deductions relating to certain payments made to low-taxed jurisdictions), that if enacted would create even more opportunities for the IRS to challenge taxpayer positions.